moderndive/moderndive/vignettes/paper.md

 1. By writing wrappers to pre-existing functions, instead of creating new custom functions, there is minimal re-inventing of the wheel necessary.
 1. In our experience, novice R users had a hard time understanding the `broom` package function names `tidy()`, `augment()`, and `glance()`.
 To make them more user-friendly, the `moderndive` package wrappers have much more intuitively named `get_regression_table()`, `get_regression_points()`, and `get_regression_summaries()`.
-1. The variables included in the outputs of the above 3 `broom` functions are not all applicable to an introductory statistics students and of those that were, we found them to be unintuitively named.
+1. The variables included in the outputs of the above 3 `broom` functions are not all applicable to an introductory statistics students and of those that were, we found them to be counterintuitively named.
 We therefore cut out some of the variables from the output and renamed some of the remaining variables.
 For example, compare the outputs of the `get_regression_points()` wrapper function and the parent `broom::augment()` function.

 ```r